Merriam-Webster Dictionary defines the self-absorbed adjective as “absorbed in one’s own thoughts, activities, or interests.”

-They seem to make every conversation about themselves, become defensive when other’s offer constructive criticism and feedback, and can’t seem to empathize with others because they’re so consumed in their own life and believe the world revolves around them.
-Sound like someone you know?
+They seem to make every conversation about themselves, become defensive when others offer constructive criticism and feedback, and can’t seem to empathize with others because they’re so consumed in their own life and believe the world revolves around them.

-All of us have some self-absorbed people in our lives (it might even be you!).
-And we’re all guilty of being a little selfish or self-focused from time to time – that’s completely normal.
+All of us have some self-absorbed people in our own lives (it may even be you!).
+And we’re all guilty of being a selfish person or a little self-focused at times – that’s completely normal.

 However, when a person is more self-absorbed than not, those close to them may soon grow tired of this behavior and no longer want to talk or hang out with them.

 In this article, we’ll explore what it means to be self-absorbed.
-You’ll find some common signs someone is self-absorbed and traits of a self-absorbed person and a few reasons why people get this way.
+You’ll find some common signs someone is self-absorbed, their traits and why they become this way.

 Later, we’ll offer some tips and advice on how to deal with the self-absorbed people in your life in a healthy way and what you can do if you’re the one who’s been displaying these frustrating and self-centered behaviors.